On large-scale dynamos with stable stratification and the application to stellar radiative zones: Abstract

 \section{Abstract}

 Our understanding of large-scale magnetic fields in stellar radiative zones remains fragmented and incomplete.
-Such fields, which must be produced by some form of dynamo mechanism, are thought to dominate angular-momentum transport, making them crucial to stellar evolution more generally.
+Such magnetic fields, which must be produced by some form of dynamo mechanism, are thought to dominate angular-momentum transport, making them crucial to stellar evolution.
 A major difficulty is the effect of stable stratification, which generally suppresses dynamo action.
-We propose a non-helical large-scale dynamo (LSD) mechanism that we find can operate in a stably stratified plasma alongside two ingredients: mean shear and non-helical magnetic fluctuations.
-Both ingredients are easily sourced in the presence of differential rotation.
+We explore the effects of stable stratification on mean-field dynamo theory with a particular focus on a non-helical large-scale dynamo (LSD) mechanism known as the magnetic shear-current effect.
+We find that the mechanism is robust to increasing stable stratification as long as the original requirements for its operation are met: a source of shear and non-helical magnetic fluctuations (e.g. from a small-scale dynamo).
+Both are plausibly sourced in the presence of differential rotation.
 Our idealized direct numerical simulations, supported by mean-field theory, demonstrate the generation of near equipartition large-scale toroidal fields.
-The mechanism is robust to increasing stable stratification as long as a source of non-helical magnetic fluctuations is present, e.g. from a small-scale dynamo.
-Additionally, a scan over magnetic Reynolds number shows no change in the growth or saturation of the LSD, providing good numerical evidence of a quenching-free dynamo mechanism, which has been an issue for helical dynamos.
-These properties---the lack of quenching and robustness to stable stratification---make the mechanism a plausible candidate for generating in-situ large-scale magnetic fields in stellar radiative zones.
+Additionally, a scan over magnetic Reynolds number shows no change in the growth or saturation of the LSD, providing good numerical evidence of a dynamo mechanism resilient to catastrophic quenching, which has been an issue for helical dynamos.
+These properties---the absence of catastrophic quenching and robustness to stable stratification---make the mechanism a plausible candidate for generating in-situ large-scale magnetic fields in stellar radiative zones.

 \keywords{magnetic fields--dynamo--stellar interiors-solar tachocline}